kitnato/neverquest/source/data/manual.md

 #### Merchant

-Purchase and sell [items](#items).
-The merchant's inventory of items will grow and diversify after each new stage.
+Sells new [items](#items) and purchases your unwanted ones.
+The merchant's inventory of items grows and diversifies after each new stage.

 #### Occultist

 Offers purging rituals, such as resetting your [power level](#attributes) that refunds all spent essence.
-Also sells phylacteries that resurrect you upon [death](#death).
+Also sells phylacteries that resurrect you upon [death](#death) and offers special training under certain circumstances.

 #### Tailor